XJTU-NetVerify/NDD/readme.md

 ## Introduction

-\emph{Network Decision Diagram (NDD)} is a new decision diagram customized for network verification.
+**Network Decision Diagram (NDD)** is a new decision diagram customized for network verification.
 It is more efficient than BDD when used for network verification, in terms of memory and computation.
-NDD wraps BDD with another layers of decision diagram, such that each node represents a \emph{field} of the network, and each edge is labeled with a BDD encoding the values of that field.
-Due to the \emph{field locality} in networks, NDD can significantly reduce the redundant nodes.
-In addition, NDD provides a native support for equivalence classes, a key technique underlying most network verifiers, so network verifiers do not need to implement their own algorithms for computing and updating equivalence classes.
+NDD wraps BDD with another layers of decision diagram, such that each node represents a **field** of the network, and each edge is labeled with a BDD encoding the values of that field.
+Due to the **locality** of fields in networks, NDD can significantly reduce the redundant nodes.

+**Atomized Network Decision Diagram (Atomized NDD)** is an extension of NDD, which offers a native support for equivalence classes, a key technique underlying most network verifiers.
+In atomized NDD, the label of each edge is a set of atoms, instead of a BDD as in standard NDD.
+Using atomized NDD, network verifiers do not need to implement their own algorithms for computing and updating equivalence classes.

-## Formal Definitions
+### Definitions

 **Definition 1.** A **Network Decision Diagram (NDD)** is a rooted, directed acyclic graph with: